Jane C. Ginsburg

 Jane Carol Ginsburg (born July 21, 1955) is an American attorney.
 She is the Morton L. Janklow Professor of Literary and Artistic Property Law at the Columbia Law School.
 She also directs the law school's Kernochan Center for Law, Media and the Arts.
 In 2011, Ginsburg was elected to the British Academy.

-Ginsburg is the daughter of Supreme Court Justice Ruth Bader Ginsburg.
+Ginsburg is the daughter of former United States Supreme Court justice Ruth Bader Ginsburg.

 Career

 An expert on copyright, Ginsburg has written various treatises and law review articles.
 She received her B.A. and M.A. degrees from the University of Chicago, her J.D. degree from Harvard Law School, a DEA with a Fulbright grant (1985), and a Doctor of Law degree (1995) from Paris 2 Panthéon-Assas University.
 At Harvard, she served as an editor of the Harvard Law Review.
 After law school, she clerked for Judge John Gibbons of the United States Court of Appeals for the Third Circuit.

 Ginsburg was elected to the American Philosophical Society in 2013.

 She is the daughter of United States Supreme Court Justice Ruth Bader Ginsburg and law professor Martin Ginsburg, both of whom formerly served on the Columbia Law School faculty.
 Justice Ginsburg and Jane are the first mother–daughter pair ever to serve on the same law faculty in the United States.
 Her brother, James Steven Ginsburg, is the founder of Cedille Records.